katagaki/katagaki/README.md

 - [Unagent](https://github.com/katagaki/Unagent): a Safari extension for iOS and macOS that changes the user agent served to specific websites
 - [Hackers](https://github.com/katagaki/HackersJP): a Hacker News app for Japanese readers
 - [Randomly](https://github.com/katagaki/Random): an iOS app that randomly generates several types of data
-- [DiceyDice](https://github.com/katagaki/DiceyDice): a sample iOS app that rolls some dice
+- [DiceyDice](https://github.com/katagaki/DiceyDice): a simple iOS app that rolls some dice
+- [Tunetag](https://github.com/katagaki/Tunetag): an MP3 tag editor for iOS

 ## Old iOS/macOS Apps
 - [QuickUp](https://github.com/katagaki/QuickUp): a macOS client for ClickUp based on the ClickUp public API